TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 	- If alot of local attributes (attributes only at that subclass level) then going for the single table option (8C or 8D) might not be good because you would get a lot of NULL values (as they are referred to NULL if that tuiple instance is not related to the that specific subclass attributes)
 	- If a lot of superclass attributes then not good idea to go wuith 8B as end up copying attributes across the subclass tables as well as if the superclass has relationships with other entities they need to be considered as well

+- **IS-A test**- from the direction of the child to the parent ask if they are a a valid relationship from them to the parent, eg a parent Employee and subclass Salaried Employee- IS A Salaried Emploee AN EMployee, asnwer is YES so valid relationship then with the Employee as the parent and Salaried EMployee as Subclass because the EMployee could be Salaried or Hourly
+	- Always asking the IS-A question from a child to parent in a union should always have response YES and from parent to child NO
 ## Union Relationship
 Having just the one superclass is where we have the **specialisation/generalisation** but when there is multiple superclasses that don't have any relation, but we want to create a subclass from multiple superclasses is called a **Union type/category**.
 - Category member must exist in a least one of its superclasses
 - Represented in the diagram by a 'U' inside the circle that connects the subclass with multiple superclasses (similar to 'd' or 'o' in specilisations)
-- **IS-A test**- from the direction of the child to the parent ask if they are a a valid relationship from them to the parent, eg a parent Employee and subclass Salaried Employee- IS A Salaried Emploee AN EMployee, asnwer is YES so valid relationship then with the Employee as the parent and Salaried EMployee as Subclass because the EMployee could be Salaried or Hourly
--
+- In a specialisation usually the subclasses would inherit the primary key from the superclass, while in the union that cannot happen as the superclasses would have their own unique keys that would cause confusion.
+Union create the surrogate key which is their own PK and put that PK as a FK in the superclasses

 ## Transformation of Union Step 9 types
 - When the Union (Category) has superclasses with different keys, need to make a new key attribute called **surrogate key** when creating the relation corresponding to the union/categroy.